ost-cas-fee-adv-22-23/app-musketeers/README.md

 ### Rendering Strategies
 All our pages are follwing the SSR strategie combiend with CSR.
 We went for this strategie because of these criterias.

-- Scalability is not really there, when rendering
+- Scalability is not really there, when rendering static
 - App contains a lot of dynamic components which are changing a lot
 - Performance is good enough with SSR